georgenorman/lab-kit-js/README.md

 * **cssTemplateId** - Optional ID of the element containing the CSS code to use as example code and live CSS.
 * **htmlTemplateId** - Required ID of the element containing the HTML code to use as example code and live HTML.
 * **templateId** - Optional form for defining the CSS and HTML template IDs.
-It combines the cssTemplateId and htmlTemplateId into a single templateId, where the "Css" and "Html" are appended to the given templateId.
+It combines the cssTemplateId and htmlTemplateId into a single templateId, where "Css" and "Html" are appended to the given templateId.

 Complete Example:

+CSS Template:

 ```xml
 <script type="multiline-template" id="simpleTemplateCss">